 Is yoga too slow for me?
+Should I join a yoga class?
 Should I do yoga before or after workout?
 These are just a few of the numerous questions people are always asking their fitness instructors and trainers.
 Many people have lived with the notion that yoga is just about stretching, breathing, and relaxation but the truth is that there is a lot more to it.

 What Exactly is Yoga?